v20100v/6i-Jekyll/_posts/2015-05-17-write-excerpt-into-jekyll-post.md

 ---
 layout: post
-title: 'Feature : sample post with an excerpt'
+title: "Write an excerpt into a Jekyll post"
-tags: [Jekyll]
+tags: [6i-Jekyll]
 author: v20100v
+categories: dev
 ---

 > A sample post with a title and an excerpt